IngridTawfiek/3D-Printer/README.md

 * Bishoy Gamal

 ##Acknowledgements
-This project was carried out under the supervision of Dr Ahmed El Bialy at Cairo University, for whose guidance we are grateful.
+This project was carried out under the supervision of Dr Ahmed El Bialy at Cairo University, for whose guidance we are very grateful.